Regional Field Advisors

 - Bevan Woodward - Based in Rodney, North Auckland working on a local project with Auckland Council and the Matakana Coast Trails Trust.

-- Chris Charles - Based within the Auckland City Council as programme manager securing better public access to walking, cycling and horse riding in communities between Puhoi and Pakiri.
+- Chris Charles - Based within Auckland Council as programme manager securing better public access to walking, cycling and horse riding in communities between Puhoi and Pakiri.

 Northland | Te Hiku-o-te-Ika